Jennifer Mickelberg

 To honor Jennifer’s legacy – a Forest Corridor

 Jennifer Mickelberg worked tirelessly to connect populations of golden lion tamarins and to build networks of knowledgeable and dedicated biologists to save animals in the wild and in zoos.
-To honor Jennifer’s legacy of “connectedness,” AMLD will plant its most important forest corridor to date—the one that will finally achieve Jennifer’s goal of 2,000 golden lion tamarins living in connected forest.
+To honor Jennifer’s legacy of “connectedness,” AMLD is planting its most important forest corridor to date—the one that will finally achieve Jennifer’s goal of 2,000 golden lion tamarins living in connected forest.
 “Jennifer’s Forest Corridor” will be a strip of restored native Atlantic Forest that allows descendants of zoo-born golden lion tamarins in one isolated forest fragment to cross cattle pasture to reach a population of native golden lion tamarins.
 In a few years, when the forest is tall enough for the tamarins to use, Jennifer’s corridor will result in over 3,000 golden lion tamarins living and freely reproducing in one big forest, fulfilling her dream of a viable population.

 Share Your Memories of Jennifer